 A blue and gold gate cabinet prominently displays the number of each lock in the New York State Canal System.
 The cabinet holds the motors and gearing that open and close lock gates and valves.

-Built between 1905 and 1918, sixteen lift bridges still carry traffic over the Erie Canal in western New York.
+Built between 1905 and 1918, fifteen lift bridges still carry traffic over the Erie Canal in western New York.
 Approaching canal boats alert bridge operators with three horn blasts.
 The operator stops traffic on the roadway and raises the deck of the bridge 15 feet into the air to give clearance for passing boats and barges.

 Eight movable dams between Schenectady and Fort Plain are designed to regulate water flow from the Mohawk River.
 While they look like bridges, only two carry roadways.
 The gates of the dam are lowered into the river to form navigable pools during the summer but are pulled out of the water in winter to clear the way for ice and debris-filled floodwaters.

 This type of gate helps to isolate sections of the canal in case of emergency, such as a break in the canal wall, accident, or extreme high water.
 They are also used when a section of the canal needs to be drained for maintenance or winter freeze protection.